b3iA/ebook.js/README.txt

 		    all EPUB readers have problems rendering these correctly.
 Conversely, not using entites can be correctly handled by all modern browsers.

-		* Series-specific filters for the following:
+		* Series-specific filters for the following (not all series in the current corpus requires additional or custom filtering):

 		    * Billy-Bob Space Trucker
 		    * Blessed Are The Simple